 Love God with All Your Might

-Chalk it up to busyness, life with littles, or what-not, but the bottom line is: I find the time do want I want to do.
-I had time today to clean out that basket, but I chose to take a much needed nap instead.
+Chalk it up to busyness, life with littles, or whatnot, but the bottom line is: I find the time to do want I want to do.
+I had time today to clean out that basket, but I chose to take a much-needed nap instead.
 This weekend I had ample time to clean up the mess, but I played outside with the kids, went thrift shopping for books, and watched several episodes of my latest Netflix obsession.
 I say I want a clean room, but I continually make choices to spend my time and energy elsewhere.

 I’m a conflicted soul.